a11y-webapp/js-algorithms/sorting/bubbleSort/README.md

 ## Bubble Sort

 The **bubble sorting algorithm** is based on bubbling up the largest value to the top.
 Looping through the array compare the current value (i) with the next one (i+1), if it's bigger then swap them.
 Then compare the next element with the element after it, if it's bigger - swap, if not - leave as it is.
 After first iteration the biggest element will  be the last one.
-Next iteration starts from the beggining and ends n-1.

 ### Disadvantage of Bubble sort
 * It is very slow, runs in O(n^2) time in worst case.